tallforasmurf/CoBro/README.md

 reordered by dragging.
 The font style of each name indicates that comic's status:

-* Normal: comic available but it contents are unchanged from the last time it was read.
+* Normal: comic available but its contents are unchanged from the last time it was read.

 * Bold: comic is available with contents that appear to be updated